 It is true to say that there are some generalisations which can be made, but these generalisations currently seem to be restricting the very strengths of museums which many autistic people would like to access.
 But because “something is happening” we’re not stepping back and questioning if that something is ethical, appropriate, participatory and non-discriminatory.

-So The Neurodiverse Museum aims to begin the process of addressing these questions and shifting the perception of what it is to be neurodiverse and how museums and wider heritage venues can respond.
+So The Neurodiverse Museum aims to begin the process of addressing these questions and shifting the perception of what it is to be neurodivergent and how museums and wider heritage venues can respond.
 We will set up a virtual panel of autistic individuals to share information, discuss key elements of museum provision and their ability to adjust and become inclusive, and help steer not only this project, but our future activity in this field.

-We will also conduct research to establish the current picture of autism in museums, including wider heritage provision and other neurodiversity.
+We will also conduct research to establish the current picture of autism in museums, including wider heritage provision and other neurodivergence.
 This research is already demonstrating that the inclusion of the autistic voice, provision for autistic adults, and inclusionary rather than exclusionary provision, is few and far between.

 We will also create an action research case study working with the British Golf Museum in St Andrews (currently undergoing redevelopment) to establish clear best practice for working with autistic audiences and how to adapt provision with a more inclusive and relevant approach.